Prateek-Shetty/SOUL-SOCIETY/README.md

 # SOUL-SOCIETY
-Basic discord bot with some features
+Basic discord bot with some features developed using python

 store this below code in .env